rhkdump/kdump-auto-bisect/README.md

 # KAB - Kdump Auto-bisect

 KAB is an automated git bisect tool to locate bad commit.
-It aims at debuging kdump, but the framework itself is general enough to be easily adopted to bisect other kernel projects.
+It aims at debugging kdump, but the framework itself is general enough to be easily adopted to bisect other kernel projects.